icebert04/icebert04.github.io/_posts/2018-1-12-imaginary-somebody.md

 In the course of time, I eventually became close to this very active girl that we do regularly swim and race every now and then.

+There are other young girls that I became close with but these 3 have been the most influential.
+These 3 have somewhat filled in my longing and desire of having a daughter.
+A shut-out too to the parents of these 3 for the good genes and upbringing they have generously contributed.
+Who needs a daughter when you can have a Imaginary Somebody that can in some way provide that for you.

+Imaginary Somebody can apply to everyone.
+It doesn't have to be always a daughter.
+It can be a Imaginary friend or boyfriend.
+It can be anything that you longed for.
+Just make sure that it is legal and doesn't hurt anyone then you are free to have a Imaginary Somebody.

+It doesn't only happens in movies.... it also applies in real life!